 Setting Explanations

 DHW circulation pump:

-OFF 0 OFF during hygiene function
+OFF 0 In accordance with the selected time program

 ON 1 ON during hygiene function

 Danger Risk of injury due to increased DHW temperature.
 Inform the system user of the risk from the higher outlet temperature at the taps.